- Oops!Something went wrong.Please try again later.

-German American Bancorp's upcoming dividend is US$0.2 a share, following on from the last 12 months, when the company distributed a total of US$0.7 per share to shareholders.
-Based on the last year's worth of payments, German American Bancorp has a trailing yield of 2.0% on the current stock price of $33.32.
+German American Bancorp's upcoming dividend is US$0.21 a share, following on from the last 12 months, when the company distributed a total of US$0.84 per share to shareholders.
+Last year's total dividend payments show that German American Bancorp has a trailing yield of 2.4% on the current share price of $34.34.
 Dividends are an important source of income to many shareholders, but the health of the business is crucial to maintaining those dividends.
-That's why we should always check whether the dividend payments appear sustainable, and if the company is growing.
+So we need to investigate whether German American Bancorp can afford its dividend, and if the dividend could grow.

 When a company paid out less in dividends than it earned in profit, this generally suggests its dividend is affordable.
 The lower the % of its profit that it pays out, the greater the margin of safety for the dividend if the business enters a downturn.

 Businesses with strong growth prospects usually make the best dividend payers, because it's easier to grow dividends when earnings per share are improving.
 If earnings decline and the company is forced to cut its dividend, investors could watch the value of their investment go up in smoke.
 This is why it's a relief to see German American Bancorp earnings per share are up 9.2% per annum over the last five years.

 The main way most investors will assess a company's dividend prospects is by checking the historical rate of dividend growth.
 German American Bancorp has delivered an average of 8.4% per year annual increase in its dividend, based on the past 10 years of dividend payments.
 We're glad to see dividends rising alongside earnings over a number of years, which may be a sign the company intends to share the growth with shareholders.